MengYan313/CIMAS/README.md

-# CIMAS: A Modular Framework for C++ Code Idiom Mining
+# CIMAS: A Multi-Component Framework for Systematic Mining and Abstraction of C++ Idioms

 ## 🔍 Overview